winton/copy-git/README.md

 git-copy
 ```

-You may also specify specific paths to update:
+You may also specify paths to update:

 ```bash
 git-copy src/*